What are indices?

 ETFs and shares

-Aside from cash indices and index futures, you can also trade index ETFs and individual shares with IG.
+Aside from cash indices, futures and options, you can also trade index ETFs and individual shares with us.
 Again, you can open these positions with spread bets and CFDs.
-If you’d rather take ownership of the underlying market, you can also invest directly in index ETFs and individual shares with IG.

 Select the index you want to trade